Brightspace ePortfolio vs. Mahara

 On the top of the ePortfolio landing page, you will see four tabs - 'ePortfolio', 'My Items', 'Explore', and 'Sharing Groups'.

-The 'ePortfolio' tab provides you with an overview of your ePortfolio as well as some quick links for adding files or links, creating a new presentation or collection, and an overview of your unread invites.
-(Figure 4)
+- some quick links for adding files or links, creating a new presentation or collection;

 - This is the list of all ePortfolio items you created as well as all ePortfolio items shared with you.